lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 In the `ACTIVE` state, the FSM `pda` output is driven by a multiplexer, connected to the `pattern` input.
 The value of `bit_ctr` selects the bit value from the appropriate sequence position, via this multiplexor.

-Finally whevever `bit_ctr` overflows and reverts to zero, the `repeat_ctr` increments, and the pattern starts again.
+Finally whenever `bit_ctr` overflows and reverts to zero, the `repeat_ctr` increments, and the pattern starts again.
 Finally `repeat_ctr` overflows to zero as it reaches the input value `n_repeats`.
 When this overflow occurs, the FSM transitions to the `END` state.
-All counters halt, the `pda` data lines reset to zero, and an interupt event is sent out to signal completion.
+All counters halt, the `pda` data lines reset to zero, and an interrupt event is sent out to signal completion.

 The entire sequence can be restarted either by resetting or disabling and re-enabling the FSM.